notagamedevnono/trinityCore-docker/README.md

 ### Backing up TrinityCore

-Backing up TrinityCore running in Docker is pretty straight forward.
+Backing up TrinityCore in Docker is pretty straight forward.

 - Uploaded the included `backup.sh` script to your TrinityCore solution folder
 - Run it

       sh ./backup.sh

    Backups will be written to the /dbdumps folder - three files are created : `auth.sql`, `characters.sql` and `world.sql`.
-You probably want to modify this backup script to do something more advanced, f.ex, you can zip all three files up together and transfer them to a storage server for safe-keeping.
+You probably want to modify this backup script to do something more advanced, f.ex, zip all three files up together, name by date and upload the archive to S3 for storage.